-Many organisations are now operating hybrid work arrangements which potentially covers a range of scenarios from majority of staff working 100% from home/remote, all staff back on-site and various options in-between.
+Many organisations are now operating hybrid work arrangements which potentially covers a range of scenarios from the majority of staff working 100% from home/remote, all staff back on-site and options in between.
 This has implications for emissions from energy consumption, business travel and commuting.
-If your organisation has conducted staff surveys to estimate impacts on emissions as a result of changing working patterns this data should be used in preference to the estimation method described below.
+The UK DESNZ emission factor should be selected and the total number of FTE hours spent WFH for the entire organisation is entered under Consumption.
+An example of how to calculate emissions from homeworking is shown below.